 ‘The Dutch’ have a longstanding aid track record in Yemen, as Ambassador Hof proudly indicates.
 “Our 44-year old development cooperation programme in Yemen is the longest-running development programme of the Netherlands in the world.
 We’re known and respected for it in Yemen.
 It has given us a reputation of independence, of always siding with the Yemeni population.
 It also gives us good access to all parties in Yemen which we can use in our diplomatic efforts working towards a just and inclusive peace in Yemen.”

 “Meaningful participation, especially of those who are kept out of power, like youth, women, ethnic minorities, is essential.
-This is not easy.
-In fact, it’s extremely complicated.
+This is complicated.
 But not impossible.”